 - Apply for Non-EU and European Erasmus and Non-European exchanges of the Law School (see Partner Universities.)

-- Apply for Non-EU College-wide exchange via the Academic Registry to Australian National University (Canberra), National University of Singapore, the University of Queensland, University of Stellenbosch, City University of Hong Kong, and Singapore Management University.
+- Apply for Non-EU International exchange via the Academic Registry to Australian National University (Canberra), the University of Queensland, University of Stellenbosch, City University of Hong Kong, and Singapore Management University.

 - Paris I Pantheon Sorbonne